Leider ist diese Seite derzeit nicht in deutscher Sprache verfügbar.

 Linking patent data into the Web - what lessons can be learnt from the prototype the EPO has made available?

 |10.45 - 12.15 hrs|

-There is space for between about 30 participants in each discussion round.
+There is space for between about 30 participants in each discussion round or tutorial.
 Based on the principle of first-come, first-served, we will place each conference registrant in their first choice.
 If this is not possible, we'll look for a place in the second choice.
-We try to avoid placing two participants from one company or organisation in one discussion round.
+We try to avoid placing two participants from one company or organisation in one discussion round or tutorial.

-During the final two weeks leading up to the conference, any remaining places in the discussion rounds will be filled by taking into account registrants' second and third choices.
+During the final two weeks leading up to the conference, any remaining places in the discussion rounds or tutorials will be filled by taking into account registrants' second and third choices.